How to get from Bacalar to Tulum

 Bus schedule from Bacalar to Tulum

-Do you prefer to buy your tickets onsite?
-They’re also available for buy at the bus station, but there’s a risk of tickets being sold out for your desired time.
+Tickets are also available to buy at the bus station, but there’s a risk of tickets being sold out for your preferred trip.
 If that happens, then you’ll have to wait a bit for the next trip.

 Arrival station